-Michael S. Truesdale is an appellate lawyer with extensive experience in prosecuting and defending appeals on behalf of plaintiffs and defendants.
+Michael S. Truesdale is an appellate lawyer with experience in prosecuting and defending appeals.
 In trial courts, he focuses on error identification and briefing/arguing issues with appellate implications.
-He has worked on numerous cases before the Texas Supreme Court and handled appeals in nearly all Texas intermediate appellate courts.
-Truesdale has led appeals in other states' courts and in the 5th, 6th, and 7th U.S. Circuit Courts of Appeals, and has authored briefs before the U.S. Supreme Court.
-He also actively advocates for the developmental expansion of appellate pro bono programs across the state and nation.
+He has worked on cases before the Texas Supreme Court and appeals in nearly all Texas intermediate appellate courts.
+Truesdale has led appeals in other states' courts and in the 5th, 6th, and 7th U.S. Circuit Courts of Appeals and has authored briefs before the U.S. Supreme Court.
+He also advocates for the developmental expansion of appellate pro bono programs across the nation.